joshenoy/sathyabh.at/content/blog/2009-09-04-save-250-when-installing-or-upgrading-to-microsoft-visual-studio-professional-edition.md

   - VS2008

 ---
-Welcome to Sathya&#8217;s first ever giveaway!
+Welcome to Sathya's first ever giveaway!
 So you want to get your hands on Visual Studio Professional edition, but find the pricing a little steep ?
-Here&#8217;s a nice way to save $250!
+Here's a nice way to save $250!

 First the basics: